catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

     <a href="https://valid.x86.fr/ivd4ak"><img src="https://valid.x86.fr/cache/banner/ivd4ak-99.png" alt="img"></a>
 </p>

-Then i change the IDE DOM to 2GB then i try to install Windows 98 on it.
+Then i change the IDE DOM to 2GB and try to install Windows 98 on it.
 The problem is Windows 98 doesn't go well if you install it with other drive.
-Meaning you cant just make a bootable Windows 98 USB installer and plug it in.
-The way i install it might not be the most elegant or something but it goes really well to me.
+Meaning you can't just make a bootable Windows 98 USB installer and plug it in.
+The way i install it might not be the most elegant or something, but it goes really well to me.
 Tutorial below will cover using this as MS-DOS machine, and installing Windows 98 as well.